nusp09/kscs_fll/2024-2025-submergerd/code/docs.md

 ### ded strait
 #### what all of the parameters do:
  - 1st   is the input so how many of the thing you want to do
- - teh second one is th distance selector 1 for rottions 2 for cm
+ - the second one is the distance selector 1 for rotions, 2 for cm
  - 3rd is acceleration or how much the speed is being increased by each cycle
- - 4th is top speed ussually i like it to be at 100%
+ - 4th is top speed
  - 5th is forwards or backwards 0 for forwards and 1 for backwards
 #### the actual code:
 ![alt text](https://github.com/nusp09/kscs_fll/blob/main/2024-2025-submergerd/pictures/ded_strait_v2_full.png)